-As part of NCAA Division III, Fisher student-athletes commit themselves to excellence in sport and scholarship.
+As part of NCAA Division III, Fisher student-athletes commit themselves to excellence in sport and in the classroom.

 Athletics are an important part of campus life.
-Fisher is a Division III member of the NCAA, the Eastern Collegiate Athletic Conference, and Empire 8.
+Fisher is a Division III member of the NCAA and Empire 8.

 Men compete in baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, tennis, track & field, volleyball, and wrestling.